cbrueffer/MutationExplorer/about.md

 ## Citation

-If you use any data or plots from this website in your publications, please cite the following paper:
+If you use any data or plots from this website in your publications, or if you adopt this software for your own dataset, please cite the following paper:

 [Brueffer *et al*.
 The Mutational Landscape of the Primary Breast Cancer Transcriptome. bioRxiv (2019)](https://)

 ## Code

-The source code for this software can be found on GitHub: https://github.com/cbrueffer/MutationExplorer
+The source code for this software is available under the 2-clause BSD license and can be found on GitHub: https://github.com/cbrueffer/MutationExplorer

+## Contact

+- Christian Brueffer (christian.brueffer@med.lu.se)
+- Lao H Saal (lao.saal@med.lu.se))